 My griddle was acting up and I cooked these a bit longer then my normal pancake times for the texture I prefer.

-This recipe only makes about 6 small to medium pancakes – if feeding more than just 2 people I would suggest doubling the batter – if not tripping depending on your head count.
+This cornmeal pancakes recipe only makes about 6 small to medium pancakes, so if you're feeding more than two people, I suggest doubling the recipe.
+Maybe, depending on your head count, you should triple it.

 Those pancakes look delicious!
 Any thoughts on getting a dog?
 I really want one but it just doesn’t make sense right now.